 Once you're approved for a credit card, use it responsibly so that you can qualify for better credit cards and loans in the future.
-Keep your balance low and try to pay your balance in full every month to build a good credit history.
-Keep this other information in mind also:
+Maintain a low balance and try to pay it in full every month to build a good credit history.
+Also keep this other information in mind:

 - Don't give up if you don't have any previous credit history.
-Talk to your lender and ask if they have other ways to qualify you for a credit card.
-Some lenders will consider payment history from rental or utility records, and you won't know if this will work if you don't ask.
+Talk to lenders and ask if they have other ways to qualify you for a credit card.
+Some lenders will consider payment history from rental or utility records, and you won't know until you ask.

 - Watch out for any credit card that guarantees approval without first checking your credit score.
 There’s probably a catch in the form of high fees or a high-interest rate or both.